Amisha-Gupta77/Amisha-gupta77/README.md

 🎓 BTech Student
 💻 Exploring programming through small projects and challenges
-📚 Currently learning Python and basic web development
+📚 Currently learning Python , C and basic web development
 🌱 On a journey to master DSA and contribute to open source

 ### 🧠 Currently Learning